ilizin/ilizin/README.md

 I have worked with a broad range of technologies and programming languages and I consider myself an expert with Java.
 </p>
 <p>
-My journey in tech has led me to work with various cutting-edge technologies and collaborate with amazing teams across different projects.
+My journey in tech has led me to collaborate with amazing teams across different projects.
 I’m always eager to learn new technologies and programming languages.
 </p>
 <p>
 When I'm not coding, you can find me engaged in physical activities like running, doing physical exercises or playing piano.